 In theory, such a search should be justified.
 The officer should have cause or some justifiable reason before they take such an invasive action, however cause to one person may not be cause to another, and justification can often be easy to find.

-Password protection doesn’t protect you at the port of entry.
+Password protection doesn’t protect you at the port of entry when you are traveling with technology.
 Officers can demand that you provide your password.
 If you refuse they can subsequently refuse your entry or confiscate your phone and have the password cracked.
-Some creative officers have also been known to ask to see your travel itinerary, which most of us store on our phones, and then search the devise while they have it unprotected and in hand.
+Some creative officers have also been known to ask to see your travel itinerary, which most of us store on our phones, and then search the device while they have it unprotected and in hand.

 Searches by CBSA are limited to the information actually located on the device and they are not supposed to access any remote information such as data stored in the cloud, however US immigration does not have similar restrictions.

 So, this question begs, how to I protect myself from such a search?
 Some say just don’t travel with your phone or laptop.
 However, not traveling with your phone can in itself be considered suspicious activity, and for most of us who travel for business, it is simply not a practical solution.